-The Immigration New Zealand website provides information on all the types of visa issued to people visiting New Zealand.
+The Immigration New Zealand website provides information on all the types of visa issued to people visiting or planning to immigrate to New Zealand.
 The country has remarkably developed its immigration policies to support the country’s economic growth.
 Visa types include student visa, work visa and partner’s visa.
-The type of visa you get is dependent on your intent for visiting the country.
+The type of visa you get is dependent on your intent for visiting or to immigrate to the country.

-To qualify for a New Zealand Work Visa/Permit, you have to:
+To qualify for a Work Permit/visa in New Zealand, you have to:

-- Genuinely intend to work lawfully in New Zealand for a limited time
+- Honest intend to work legally in New Zealand for a declared period of time.

-For a fixed time period, you will be allowed to stay and work in New Zealand with a temporary work visa/permit.
-If you are satisfied with your current situation and wish to stay in New Zealand permanently, your temporary work visa/permit can be used to obtain residence in the country.
+For a fixed period of time, you will be able to stay and work in New Zealand with a valid work visa/permit.
+If you enjoy your living situation and wish to stay in New Zealand permanently, your temporary work visa/permit can be utilised to obtain a permanent residence in the country.

 To stand a better chance, do look out for networking opportunities with companies that you are interested in, check out some of the online job portals or professional and trade associations.